-L. Notification
+M. Notification

-Individuals electing to receive APTCs who are overdue on their bill will receive a late notice with their monthly invoice.
-APTCs will include the amount overdue and the coverage termination date if the customer does not pay their overdue balance by the deadline.
+Individuals who are overdue on their bill will receive a late notice with their monthly invoice.443 The notice will include the amount overdue and the coverage termination date if the customer does not pay their overdue balance by the deadline.
 Late notices and intent-to-terminate notices are visible in a customer's online account and are sent either by paper mail or via email notification depending on the customer's indicated preference.
-Employers and individuals not receiving an APTC and who are overdue have a one-month grace period, and will receive an Intent to Terminate notice.
-Individuals who do not qualify for APTCs and employers who continue to be delinquent 1-month beyond the overdue date will be terminated for non-payment after one month, in accordance with grace period rules.
+Employers who are overdue have a two-month grace period,444 and will receive an Intent to Terminate notice.
+Employers who continue to be delinguent 1-month beyond the overdue date will be terminated for non-payment after two months, in accordance with grace period rules.445,446